What is the ambiguity effect?

 Shoppers prefer options with a more certain outcome, even if they aren’t the best choice.
 So, if you want shoppers to try new things, there are a number of aspects you should consider.

-- Be clear about the price – Although there are times when itis wise to split out things like delivery charges, local taxes and the like, to encourage shoppers to experiment, make it clear how much they are ‘risking’.Specifically, if you are launching a new food product, it’s usually unwise to support it with a multibuy.
+Although there are times when itis wise to split out things like delivery charges, local taxes and the like, to encourage shoppers to experiment, make it clear how much they are ‘risking’.Specifically, if you are launching a new food product, it’s usually unwise to support it with a multibuy.
 Why should the shopper ‘risk’ buying 2 if they don’t know if they’ll like 1?

-- Minimise all risks - Reducing the perception of risk minimises the impact of ambiguity.
+Reducing the perception of risk minimises the impact of ambiguity.
 You can achieve this by providing shoppers with a money-back guarantee, some form of warranty or cooling-off period.

-- Add expert endorsements – If you are unable to provides shoppers with all the information they need, consider using an ‘expert’ to promote your brand (think dentist in toothpaste adverts)
+If you are unable to provides shoppers with all the information they need, consider using an ‘expert’ to promote your brand (think dentist in toothpaste adverts)

-In summary, to avoid the ambiguity effect, be clear about the price, clear about any risk and clear about what you brand offers.
+To avoid the ambiguity effect, be clear about the price, clear about any risk and clear about what you brand offers.
 A few simple steps can enhance the shopping experience and improve the performance of your new brand launch.